 The Ecumenical Poverty Initiative is a strong supporter of paid leave and family benefits.

-Working with the Circle of Protection, the Ecumenical Poverty Initiative has asked presidential candidates to make short videos explaining how they would address poverty if elected.
+- Working with the Circle of Protection, the Ecumenical Poverty Initiative has asked the 2016 presidential candidates to make short videos explaining how they would address poverty if elected.